-It was two decades ago, in 1999, that Bluetooth first appeared, revolutionishing wireless connectivity over short distances.
+(Pocket-lint) - It was over two decades ago, in 1999, that Bluetooth first appeared, revolutionising wireless connectivity over short distances.
 These days, many people use Bluetooth wireless to listen to music, alongside Bluetooth LE (Low Energy) for their accessories to communicate with one another.

-We've had many Bluetooth advancements over the years – the most recent, Bluetooth 5, increased the range – and for 2020 Bluetooth is evolving once more, with Bluetooth LE Audio.
+We've had many Bluetooth advancements over the years – the most recent, Bluetooth 5, increased the range – and in 2020 Bluetooth evolved once more, with Bluetooth LE Audio.
 But what is this new technology and what does it offer?

 The biggest take-away that the average user is going to get from Bluetooth LE Audio is that it offers higher-quality audio potential.
 It's a win for wireless headphones users.